WSP Inaugural Matariki Pit Firing

 29 June 2025

-Given only one of us had pit-fired before (just once), we were extremely pleased with the results we achieved.
-Here is the process we followed and photos of some of the finished pots.
+Given only one out of our group of 20 had pit-fired before (just once), we were extremely pleased with the results we achieved.
+Here is the process we followed and photos of some of the finished pots...

 The pit was dug by Caroline Hamilton using a digger.
 It was approximately 3m long, by 1m wide, by 0.6m deep.
-Had two layers, but only the lower layer was used.
+It had two layers, but only the lower layer was used.

-We think it could be shallower for the next firing.
-The length was good though, as it allowed all pots to be laid in a single layer.
+We think it could be shallower for the next firing, but the length was excellent, as it allowed all pots to be laid in a single layer.

 Surfaces of pots were embellished the night before with various combustibles and colourants including: